 Members of the MIT community may be subject to severe disciplinary action if they violate any Massachusetts statutory or MIT fire safety regulation or policy.
 Students who live in residence halls or Institute-owned apartments are additionally encouraged to review Residential Life’s Fire and Life Safety Policy.

-When a fire alarm is activated in a residence hall, residents are required by law to evacuate to their designated meeting points.
-If responding fire fighters see people that have not evacuated, it is within their power to charge those who have not evacuated with a crime.
+When a fire alarm is activated in a residence hall, residents are required by law to evacuate by way of the safest and closest exit to their designated meeting points.
+Residents who do not immediately evacuate their residence hall may be subject to a government fine or penalty, in addition to disciplinary action by the Institute.
 Institute policy is to evacuate immediately, NOT to fight fires.